Delaware Speedway: Super Stocks

-The Delaware Speedway Super Stock division has seen a large transformation over the past decade from what was formerly known as the Street Stocks, to the muscle car bodied Super Stocks race fans have now come to know.
-One of the largest series at the track in terms of number of races and drivers in the series, the Super Stocks have become a staple in the weekly show.
+The Delaware Speedway Super Stock division has seen a large transformation over the past decade, from what was formerly known as the Street Stocks to the muscle car bodied Super Stocks.
+The Super Stocks have become one of the largest series at the track in terms of number of races and drivers in the series.

 V8 Stock

 The V8 Stock division is one of the newest at Delaware Speedway, however the series has roots dating far back into the track's history with the Enduro Series, which thrived in the 80's and 90's.
 After the collapse of the Enduro series, the V8 Stock division was born as a weekly series.
 These full bodied stock cars and trucks have in a way taken over where the Street Stock division was in the 90's before its evolution to the Super Stocks.
 In recent years the V8 Stock Series has seen car counts grow to record numbers with more drivers entering from the Bone Stocks.
 In 2019 the Division was combined with the V8 Truck division, allowing drivers to compete with an array of V8 style vehicles.